dakodako/Magic-Book-CNN/README.md

 # Magic Book - Using Convolutional Neural Network for Book Detection

 In order to project the content onto a blank page in a book, a program which can locates the book is required.
-This project uses covolutional neural network to localize the labels on four corners of the book so that a fairly precise location of the book can be found.
+This project uses covolutional neural network to localize the labels on four corners of the book so that a precise location of the book can be found.